osecode/WordOfTheDay/test171128/readme.txt

-albert jose says cake is a lie
+albert jose says cake is a lie - but i think its not